mxjp/rvx/docs/reference/advanced-topics/error-handling.md

 ## Error Codes
 To keep the runtime as small as possible, rvx uses the error codes below instead of error messages.

-### `G0`
-**Teardown hooks are explicitly not supported in this context and registering them is very likely a mistake.**

-This is thrown when registering teardown hooks in an expression or during [`nocapture`](../core/lifecycle.md#nocapture) calls.
-If you are sure that it's not a mistake if the teardown hook will never be called, you can ignore this error by using [`uncapture`](../core/lifecycle.md#uncapture).

-The stack trace will point to the place where the teardown hook was wrongly registered.
-Note, that things like `watch`, `watchUpdates`, `effect`, and element expressions might all register teardown hooks.

 ### `G1`
 **View boundary was not completely initialized.**